jasnow/newproj/README.md

 More information at: https://netkoth.github.io

-This README would normally document whatever steps are necessary to get the application up and running.
+<< TBD: This README would normally document whatever steps are
+   necessary to get the application up and running. >>

 ## Set up/Deploying as Admin for an Event